Menu

 SB 415 and AB 735 are key cleanup bills related to the new warehouse development law AB 98.

-Status: SB 415 has been referred to the Senate Local Government Committee and AB 735 has been referred to the Assembly Local Government Committee.
+Status: SB 415 has been referred to the Senate Appropriations Committee and AB 735 has been referred to the Assembly Appropriations Committee.

 Protecting commercial real estate for over 50 years